Make your own piñata using simple ingredients from home

 1. Pour flour into bowl and slowly add water.

 2. Stir or whisk until it is not chunky at all.

 3. Add salt (this helps preserve what you are making)

 1. You will want to precut your newspaper or old paper brown bags into strips of paper about 1 inch wide.
 This can vary depending on your project.

 2. If using a balloon, bowl up to desired size and place in a bowl.
 This will help you have a stand to work on.
 If you are creating a cardboard base, then you would just get that ready.

 3. Dip a whole strip of newspaper into flour mixture.
 Pull it out while keeping it flat.
 This allows the edge of the bowl to take some of the excess paper mache off.
 You can also use your fingers to take extra goop off.

 4. Keep strips flat and place them on the balloon or base.
 Rubbing it to get flat.

 5. Overlap strips in different ways.
 You do not want the paper mache strips to all go the same way.

 6. Repeat this until you have about 3 layers.

 7. If you want to add a base color to your pinata, then you can also carefully add tissue paper on top of the newspaper.
-You can try to do while it is wet or revisit and add color after it dries.
+You can try to do it while it is wet or revisit and add color after it dries.